traefik/traefik/docs/content/providers/kubernetes-crd.md

 --providers.kubernetescrd.allowCrossNamespace=false
 ```

-If the parameter is set to `false`, an IngressRoute will not be able to reference any service
+If the parameter is set to `false`, an IngressRoute will not be able to reference any resources
 in another namespace than the IngressRoute namespace.

 !!! warning "Deprecation"